taobataoma/meanTorrent/README.md

 `../node-icu-charset-detector.cpp:7:28: fatal error: unicode/ucsdet.h: No such file or directory`

-then run this command to install lib manual
+then run this command to install lib libicu manual

 `apt-get install libicu-dev` OR `yum install libicu-devel`